Here are some important points to consider before you take ownership of a pet and before you construct a kennel or aviary:

 Other Pets

 You cannot keep farm animals or livestock, including ducks in residential areas.
-The keeping of reptiles and wildlife is governed by the Department of Primary Industries and some species require permits from this department.
+The keeping of reptiles and wildlife is governed by the Agricultural Victoria and some species require permits from this department.

 It is your responsibility to ensure you have the relevant permit/licence and to adhere to the codes of practice for keeping the animal.